 Core & Main is proud to be associated with the following organizations, alliances and associations.
 Several of our associates offer leadership and direction to these organizations.
 Their involvement is noted below.

 The American Water Works Association is an international, nonprofit, scientific and educational society dedicated to providing total water solutions assuring the effective management of water.
 Membership includes over 3,900 utilities that supply roughly 80 percent of the nation’s drinking water and treat almost half of the nation’s wastewater.
 Total memberships represent the full spectrum of the water community: public water and wastewater systems, environmental advocates, scientists, academicians, and others who hold a genuine interest in water, our most important resource.
-Among our members are Paul Thom, regional director, who serves on their MAC committee.
+Among our members are Jack Schaller, president; vice presidents, Yvonne Bland and Bill Driskill; as well as our regional vice presidents.
+Paul Thom, regional director, serves on their MAC committee.

 The Associated General Contractors of America (AGC) is the leading association for the construction industry.
 AGC represents more than 26,000 firms, including over 6,500 of America’s leading general contractors, and over 9,000 specialty-contracting firms.
 Core & Main’s Don Taylor, regional vice president, is a member.

 The Design-Build Institute of America (DBIA) is committed to demonstrating how the design-build process saves money, saves time and ensures accountability on construction projects by bringing designers and builders to the table on day one.
-Among our members are Bob Vicini, national sales director and Jeff McCord, national accounts manager.
-Brian Coryell and Kendra Barnhardt are active registered DBIA certified Core & Main associates.
+Among our members are Bob Vicini, national sales director and Yvonne Bland, vice president.
+Brian Coryell is an active registered DBIA certified Core & Main associate.

 National Association of Water Companies (NAWC) is dedicated to helping close the information gap by serving as a credible resource for anyone seeking information about the water issues facing our nation today and in the foreseeable future, and the powerful and practical solutions that are available by way of the private water sector.
 Among our members are: Yvonne Bland, vice president and Glenn Hayes, senior manager of business development.